There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 7) Cultivate patience

-Once, during a particularly stressful project at work, my team was frantically rushing to meet a rapidly approaching deadline.
-The pressure was high, and tempers were flaring.
+Picture a stressful project at work where the team is frantically rushing to meet a rapidly approaching deadline.
+The pressure is high and tempers are flaring.

 Patience is a virtue that can earn you respect in any situation.
 It shows maturity, self-control, and the ability to handle stress effectively.
 So cultivate patience and watch as people’s respect for you grows.